SihanChen46/computational_bootcamp/README.md

 Prerequisite Knowledge
 ----

-- Acceptance into the MSDS program
+- Acceptance into the MSDS program.

 Learning Outcomes
 ----